-It then follows the Rhone Valley to Andermatt and climbs up to the windswept Oberalp Pass, the highest point of the line at 2033 metres up.
-Then it descends again to Distenis where you change from the Matterhorn Gotthard Bahn to the Rhätische Bahn.
-From Distenis the train travels through the steep Rhine Gorge and from Chur it follows the same route as the Bernina Express – crossing the stunning Landwasser Viaduct on its way to St Moritz.
+It then follows the Rhone Valley to Andermatt and then climbs up to the windswept Oberalp Pass, the highest point of the line at 2033 metres up.
+Next it descends again to Distenis, where you change from the Matterhorn Gotthard Bahn to the Rhätische Bahn.
+From Distenis the train travels through the steep Rhine Gorge and from Chur it follows the same route as the Bernina Express – crossing the spectacular Landwasser Viaduct on its way to St Moritz.

 The DIY alternative… As with the Bernina Express, there are also local trains running all the way along the route of the Glacier Express.
 But this one does involve a few more changes – though again small stations and reliable trains stop it being too complicated.
 The whole journey takes just over eight hours, so is only 20 minutes slower than the Glacier Express.

 You need to do four changes along the way though – at Visp, Andermatt, Disentis/Mustér and Reichenau-Tamins (just outside Chur).
 A saver day pass ticket from Zermatt to St Moritz costs around 70 CHF (£55/€165/$72).
 You can book tickets on the Swiss Railways website.